 How to Protect Against Financial Abuse During COVID-19

 The CDC recommends social distancing to curb the spread of COVID-19, which means people are spending more time at home and less time visiting their elderly loved ones.
 Perpetrators are taking advantage of this fact to scam the elderly out of their hard-earned money.
-If you are worried that your loved one is at a high risk of being financially exploited, here are some of the things that you can do to protect them during the pandemic.
+Are you cautious that your family member is at high risk of being financial abuse?
+Here are some of the things that you can do to protect them during the pandemic.

 First, remember that social distancing is not the same as social isolation.
-Social isolation will only increase an older adult’s risk of being subjected to financial abuse.
+Social isolation only increases an older adult’s risk of being subject to financial abuse.
 It’s best to keep the elderly people in your life socially and mentally engaged.
 Here are some things you can do to help:

 - Warn them about COVID-19 scams and frauds.
 Make them aware of the red flags of fraud and the various tactics used by scammers.
 Encourage them to ask you questions before making a large purchase or an important financial decision.

 - Check on them regularly.
 Communicate with them daily and visit as often as you can to let them know that you are there for them.
 If there are other family members, ask those people to call or visit their elderly loved one as well.
-An older adult with involved family members is less likely to be exposed to elder abuse.
+Older adults that have family member involvement tend to be less susceptible to elder abuse.

 - Encourage setting up a financial power of attorney.
 As people grow older, they often lose the mental capacity to handle their own financial matters.
 Don’t be afraid to talk to your loved one about their assets and what their wishes are regarding them.
-Having them establish a financial power of attorney, along with a will or trust, will help ensure that their assets are protected.
+Having them establish a financial power of attorney, along with a will or trust, will help ensure protection of your family members assets.

 Share Tips on Preventing Financial Elder Abuse

-There are some easy things your senior loved one can do on their own to help prevent financial exploitation.
+There are some easy things your senior family member can do on their own to help prevent financial exploitation.
 Be sure to share the following tips: